-Perceived overall quality of life has decreased in the Waikato region over the past decade.
+Perceived overall quality of life has decreased in the Waikato region compared to 2006.

 This indicator is self-reported overall life satisfaction for people living in the Waikato region, drawn from the Quality of Life Survey.